 Before you leave Scotts Bluff pay your respects to an Oregon Trail pioneer, Rebecca Winters.
 Her grave lies on the eastern side of the town of Scottsbluff at the corner of South Beltline Highway and US Highway 26.
 Rebecca died in 1852 after contracting cholera, a friend chiseled her name on an iron wagon tire which still stands on her grave today.

 Keep heading west, pioneer, to Ft.
 Laramie.
 You’ve made it to Wyoming!
 You’re a quarter of the way there!
 The fort was constructed in the 1830’s to support the fur trade and it soon became the largest and most important fort on the frontier.
 Travelers would stop here for several days to rest, mail letters home, and resupply.
-Today you can stroll the grounds and visit some of the many restored building and ruins.
+Today you can stroll the grounds and visit some of the many restored buildings and ruins.

 Just down the road a bit from Ft Laramie is the town of Guernsey where you can see Register Cliff and the Guernsey Trail Ruts.
 Register Cliff contains the engravings of hundreds of trail pioneers in the soft sandstone.
 Register Cliff, along with Independence Rock and Names Hill, is one of three prominent “recording areas” in Wyoming.

 The Guernsey Trail Ruts, or the Oregon Trail Ruts State Historic Site, is an amazing section of preserved trail ruts.
 Decades of pioneers, wagons, and animals wore down the sandstone two to six feet.
 Take some time and walk in the ruts.

 Next on our journey is the town of Casper, Wyoming.
 This would be an excellent place to rest for a couple of days.
 While you are here make sure to visit the National Historic Trails Interpretive Center.
 This museum showcases the several different trails with artifacts and interactive displays.

 Just a few miles away is Ft Caspar, this is a military post that was named for Caspar Collins who was killed during the Battle of Platte Bridge Station.
 Yes, Caspar really spelled his name that way.

 Independence Rock, which lies about an hour southwest of Casper, is a large, rounded monolith that is known as the “register of the desert.”
-The rock was a major landmark for the pioneers, they needed to make it here by July 4th to ensure they make it across the Rocky Mountains.
+The rock was a major landmark for the pioneers, they needed to make it here by July 4th to ensure they made it across the Rocky Mountains.
 If you walk all the way around the rock you’ve walked about a mile.
 Also try and climb to top so you can see the many pioneer inscriptions.

 Head west on Highway 287 and south on Highway 28 you’ll see some of the most gorgeous Wyoming landscapes, you’ll be traveling through what’s called South Pass.
 This is also the half way point of the journey west.
 Hopefully, you’ll get to witness the graceful antelopes bounce through the sage.
-Make sure to stop at some of the roadside pull offs where you experience both the present and past.
+Make sure to stop at some of the roadside pull offs where you experience both the past and present.

 Next you’ll want to make your way over to Montpelier, Idaho and visit the National Oregon/California Trail Center.
 This is a living-history center, which sits directly on the site of the historic Clover Creek Encampment on the Oregon Trail.
 The center contains displays and artifacts and depicts the pioneers’ journey along the trail.